|2013||Approved Clinician approval. Subsequent membership of the DHSC’s Midlands & East, plus South of England Mental Health Act Approvals Panels.|

 - Supervising/mentoring multi-disciplinary staff, including AMHPs & Approved Clinician candidates.

-1997 to date Senior Social Worker, AMHP and Approved Clinician, for NCC and NSFT.
+1997 to 2020 Senior Social Worker, AMHP and Approved Clinician, for NCC and NSFT.

-Approved Clinician practice has been kept up to date by: regular participation in MDT meetings, multi-agency risk management reviews & DHSC regional panel meetings; training and conferences.
+Approved Clinician practice was kept up to date by: regular participation in MDT meetings, multi-agency risk management reviews & DHSC MHA Approvals Panel meetings; training and conferences.

 This role has also embedded a clear understanding of inter-agency responsibilities, viz the Care Act.